Valhermoso Springs, Alabama

 Valhermoso Springs is an unincorporated community in Morgan County, Alabama, United States.
 Valhermoso Springs is located on Alabama State Route 36, 6.7 mi east-northeast of Somerville.
 Valhermoso Springs has a post office with ZIP code 35775.

 2020 shooting

 On June 4, 2020, police received 9-1-1 calls about shots being fired at Talucah Road.
 Upon responding, they found a house on fire.
 When the flames were extinguished, the bodies of three females, four males, and a dog were discovered; all of them had suffered gunshot wounds.
 Police announced the incident was a targeted attack, and by the next day, all seven victims were identified.
 On June 22, two accused suspects, John Michael Legg, 19, and Frederic Allen Rogers, 22, were arrested in a silver Dodge Charger in Stayton, Oregon, 15 mi southeast of Salem, during a traffic stop, and both face capital murder charges.
 Legg and Rogers were allegedly motivated by an internal dispute in a club in which they and three of the victims were members.
+In September 2024, Rogers was sentenced to life in prison.
+In December 2024, Legg was sentenced to life imprisonment without parole.
+Rogers is currently housed at the St. Clair Correctional Facility.